Wyoming's Close Corp & LLC

 special improvement district level.
 Extensive tax and state issue

 research function.
 Assisted in developing a schematic for funding

 and implementing privately-held "security facilities," writing the

 definitive constitutional law memorandum on the subject, which was

-rejected by my firm and, subsequently, accepted by Gary Hart's firm,
+rejected by my firm and, subsequently, accepted by Gary Hart's

-on the back of my efforts.
+prisons on the back of my efforts.